What is an Antiquary?

 The Society needs its Fellows to explain how the material remains of the past play a crucial role in the well-being and vibrancy of contemporary society.
 Its Statement of Values outlines the core values it supports and for which it carries out advocacy.

-Once a candidate has been elected and paid their admission fee and subscription, they officially become a Fellow and may:
+Once a candidate has been elected, they officially become a Fellow and may:

 - Use the post-nominal letters FSA, which are a public acknowledgement of status as a Fellow

 - Take part in the governance of Society, i.e.